What are the 5 OCEANS of the World?

 The Arctic Ocean is the most diverse in terms of fish species.
 It has a wide variety of marine species including whales, jellyfish, etc.

 But because of its frigid temperatures, it has little plant life.
 This makes it one of the most fragile ecosystems on the planet.

 Along with oceans, the Earth has seas.
 But there are much more than 7.
 Seas are surrounded by continents.
 For example, the continents of Europe, Africa and Asia surround the Mediterranean Sea.

 Do you want to learn more about Earth’s oceans?
-Check out these articles and test your knowledge on the blue marble we call Earth:
+Check out our oceanography section and test your knowledge on the blue marble we call Earth: